Is BlockDAG Legit? Uncovering the Truth Behind the Flashy $BDAG Presale

 For comparison, BlockDAG’s "older sister" Kaspa, took eight years from inception to launch (as stated on their website).
 Research, design, planning, development, testing across multiple environments, quality assurance, and bug fixing are all crucial steps.
 Even with an agile approach, the complex process required for a stable, scalable Layer-1 blockchain cannot realistically be achieved in such a short timeframe.

-As much as we would like to believe it, the rapid timeline claimed by BlockDAG is hard for us to accept as realistic.
+As much as we would like to believe it, the rapid timeline claimed by BlockDAG Network is hard for us to accept as realistic.

 Our Conclusion: Is BlockDAG Legit?

-In our view, BlockDAG presents a mixed picture.
+In our view, BlockDAG Network presents a mixed picture.
 While the team is now doxxed and appears to have relevant and legit credentials, too many questionable signs surround this project.
 The aggressive marketing campaigns, lack of relevant partnerships, questionable sponsorships with sports teams and a boxer, and the rapid development timeline, among other concerns, all raise concerns.

 Although we cannot definitively determine if a project is a scam, we can make an informed estimate based on available information.
 For us, the number of questionable signs means it’s best to stay away from the BlockDAG blockchain.
 What does this mean for you?
 We think that crypto investors should be cautious, do their own research, and make the decision that feels right for them.